violeta8/Programming-Paradigms/README.md

 In this step, we shall configure the Atom text editor which will suffice for our coding purposes.
 Atom offers basic code syntax highlighting for a number of well known languages including Erlang.
-It also offers support for a ton of user-created packages that can be downloaded and used, making it possible to extend the basic functionality provided by Atom.
+It also offers support for a ton of user-created packages that can be downloaded and used for free, making it possible to extend the basic functionality provided by Atom.
 Atom can be downloaded from [atom.io](https://atom.io); for the list of available Atom packages, look at [https://atom.io/packages](https://atom.io/packages).

-In addition to the Erlan syntax highlighting provided out of the box by Atom, we can also provide language support by downloading the `language-erlang` plugin.
+In addition to the Erlan syntax highlighting provided out-of-the-box by Atom, we can provide additional anguage support by downloading the `language-erlang` plugin.
 Open a new terminal window and type the following:

 ```